 Getting to your hotel will be the first thing on your mind the moment you land at Ngurah Rai International Airport.
 Airport transfer services solve the hassle of finding a random taxi and save precious time that can be better spent at the beach.
 Booking such airport transfers ahead of your arrival and departure will provide you with a peace of mind.

-You can book your airport transfers ahead of time, be it a shared shuttle services that allows you to save up more on your transfers so you can spend more at the poolside bar, or a private transfer option in a standard car or minivan.
-Whatever means of Read More...
+You can pre-arrange for your transfer, be it a shared shuttle service that allows you to save up so you can spend more at the poolside bar, or a private option in a standard car or minivan.
+Whatever means you choose and reserve, you’re in for an easy transition before your Bali holiday can truly begin.

-Cars are the most common and viable way of getting around in Bali.
+Cars are the most common and viable way of getting around Bali.
 Driving on your own lets you explore the island at your own pace, and at a lower cost compared to multiple taxi rides.
-However, you’ll need an International Driving Licence to hire a car and drive in Bali, otherwise not carrying a licence may invalidate your insurance.
-Driving in Bali can come as a shock to first time visitors because of the amount of motorbikes and free-wheeling nature of the traffic.
+You’ll need an International Driving Licence to hire a car and drive in Bali, otherwise it may invalidate your insurance.
+Driving in Bali can come as a shock to first-time visitors because of the number of motorbikes and free-wheeling nature of the traffic.

-The most recommended and hassle-free way of getting around the island is by renting a car with a driver, and even better, with a guide.
-This Read More...
+The hassle-free way of getting around the island is by renting a car with a driver, and even better, with a guide.
+You’ll be able to sit back and enjoy your journey from point A to B and anywhere in between.

-Shuttle buses are a great choice for travelling along Bali's main tourist routes, allowing for faster, more comfortable and convenient rides when compared to bemos.
-A great choice is the Kura Kura Shuttle Bus services, of which passenger passes you can book here ahead of your visit.
-Buses are fully air-conditioned and feature 4G Wi-Fi connectivity as well as entertainment through LCD TVs.
+Shuttle buses are a great choice for travelling along Bali's main tourist routes, allowing for faster, more comfortable and convenient rides when compared to riding a bemo.
+Services such as Kura-Kura Bus are fully air-conditioned and feature Wi-Fi as well as entertainment through LCD TVs.

-Various accesses to routes across the island adds to the convenience of using this service.
-There are eight lines, each comprising different stops within the respective areas, namely Kuta, Legian, Seminyak, Sanur, Jimbaran, Nusa Dua and Southern Nusa Dua, and Ubud.
-The network allows you to discover the highlights along the routes at your own pace, and only those that appeal to you most.
-Read More...
+Various accesses to routes across the island add to the convenience of using this service.
+There are 8 lines, each comprising different stops within Kuta, Legian, Seminyak, Sanur, Jimbaran, Nusa Dua and Southern Nusa Dua, and Ubud.
+The network allows you to discover the highlights along the routes at your own pace and only those that appeal to you most.

-Prices normally include insurance and some petrol.
-Moving around Bali on two wheels is fun, more convenient and faster BUT, remember to check the motorcycle before use and ride safely and sensibly.
+Bali motorcycle rental prices normally include insurance and some petrol.
+Exploring the corners of Bali on a moped, or a dirtbike for experienced motorcyclists can be fun, more convenient and faster.
+But remember to check the motorcycle before using it and also importantly, ride safely and sensibly.
 Helmets are compulsory, of course.

-If your International license does not include bikes, try to get a local 3-month licence valid for Bali, Lombok and Sumbawa.
-You can expect help from the person renting out the bike, but be prepared to part with around 150,000rp or more.
-Read More...
+If your international license does not include riding bikes, try to get a local 3-month licence valid for Bali, Lombok and Sumbawa.
+You can expect assistance for obtaining licenses from the person renting out the bike, but be prepared to pay some extra cash for the additional service.

-There are many metered taxis in Denpasar, Kuta, Sanur, Ubud, and Nusa Dua.
-Finding a taxi is extremely easy as taxis usually crawl along the main road beeping at tourists.
-Try to use the meters if possible.
+You can find many metered Bali taxis operating around Denpasar, Kuta, Sanur, Ubud, and Nusa Dua.
+Finding a taxi is extremely easy as they usually crawl along the main road and occasionally beep at potential customers.
+Try to use the metered ones if possible.
+If you need to use a non-metered taxi, try to agree on a price based on your destination before hopping in.

-There is an option of renting a car with driver, but there are no set rates.
+There is also the option of renting a private car with a driver, but there are no set rates.
 Negotiation is the key.
-It is interesting to note that these cars are not licensed to carry tourists, so don't be surprised at the detours around police stations.
+Note though, that such 'freelancers' aren’t licensed to carry tourists.